Mom was right! If you stay like that long enough, it will get stuck that way!

 Bad posture can distort these natural curves of your spine, affecting your whole body and causing an array of issues.

 Bonus: Headache and Jaw Pain

 When you have poor posture, you might spend a great deal of time leaning forward, making it more likely you’ll clench your jaw.
 By clenching your jaw, you’re causing your facial muscles to tighten, resulting in jaw pain and headaches.

-If you’re experiencing any of the above effects from poor posture, we can help.
-Contact BackFit Health + Spine by completing our online form or calling us at 1-877-BACKFIT.
+If you’re experiencing any of the above effects from bad posture or slouching, we can help.